NaomiNicholson/NaomiNicholson.github.io/index.md

 ###### Power Requirements:

-The gearmotors are powered by 2 different 4xAA battery packs (6 V).
+The gearmotors are powered by 2 different 4xAA battery packs (6 V each).

 The brushless motor is powered by a 9 V battery pack.